AlexBoops/Half-Life-2/readme.md

-dont use this anymore use this https://github.com/AlexBoops/half-life-2-port
+dont use this anymore use this https://github.com/AlexBoops/half-life-2-port use this instead its fixed and actually works